Save Money

 Eliminate your credit cards from the most expensive - 7 Expert Ways to Cut Credit Card Debt

-One way to cut credit card debt is by getting rid of credit cards that you either don’t need or that are harming you financially.
+One way to cut credit card debt is by eliminating credit cards you don’t need or are harming you financially.

 Having multiple cards is the surest way to accrue debt.
-If you’re already in this position, it is prudent to reduce your number of cards to one or none.
-You could even choose a debit card instead of a credit card as it helps you better manage your finances.
+If you’re already in this position, reducing your number of cards to one or none is prudent.
+You could choose a debit card instead of a credit card, as it helps you better manage your finances.

-If you have multiple credit cards, do not make equal payments on each of the cards.
-Instead, make substantial payments to the cards which have the highest interest first and reduce the amount with lower interest credit cards.
+If you have multiple credit cards, do not make equal payments on each card.
+Instead, make substantial payments to the cards with the highest interest first and reduce the amount with lower interest.
 This debt repayment technique, known as a debt avalanche, is the most efficient for managing your debt.

 Keep off debt

 The best way to pay off your credit card fast is to put it away and start making cash purchases.
-Using cash helps you to figure out how you are spending your money so that you can be more frugal.
+Using cash helps you figure out how you are spending your money to be more frugal.

-Move your balance to low a low-interest credit card
+Move your balance to a low-interest credit card.

-You can take advantage of offers to transfer your money to a low-interest credit card.
+You can use offers to transfer your money to a low-interest credit card.
 Companies often offer a free interest period, which could run for six to twelve months.
-The deal is not all rosy, however, as you will have to pay an up-front flat rate fee or a transfer fee of 3-5% based on the amount you want to transfer.
+However, the deal is not all rosy, as you will have to pay an up-front flat rate fee or a transfer fee of 3-5% based on the amount you want to transfer.
 Even with these fees, though, the transfer could be worth the effort in the long run.

 Try debt consolidation

-As stated earlier, credit card debt is incredibly expensive, some with interest rates of 15% per year.
-To cut this off, you can take a personal loan and pay off all off your credit cards so that you are left with one low-interest loan to worry about.
-Such a move can have you paying an annual interest of 4-8% per annum, which is a huge savings strategy.
-To benefit even more from this move, calculate your interest savings and bank them.
+As stated earlier, credit card debt is costly, with interest rates of 15% per year.
+To cut this off, you can take a personal loan and pay off your credit cards so that you are left with one low-interest loan to worry about.
+Such a move can have you paying an annual interest of 4-8% per annum, a vast savings strategy.
+Calculate your interest savings and bank them to benefit even more from this move.

 What does this all mean?

-In which areas do you think you need to cut costs or stop spending entirely?
+Which areas do you think you need to cut costs or stop spending?
 Tell us about it in the comments.

 Want to learn more about how to cut credit card debt?
-Read our article 6 Simple Ways to Avoid Credit Card Debt.
+Please read our article 6 Simple Ways to Avoid Credit Card Debt.

 7 Expert Ways to Cut Credit Card Debt